tarassov12346/Tetris-New/README.md

 There are 16 tests which provide for the game units' functionality:

  - run the following maven command to start unit tests:

+mvn -Dlog4j.configuration=file:path to log4j.properties file -DsuiteXml=testng-unit-tests.xml clean test

+in my case it will be:

 mvn -Dlog4j.configuration=file:C:\JavaProjects\2\Tetris-New\src\test\resources\log4j.properties -DsuiteXml=testng-unit-tests.xml clean test

  - each test method is logged for debugging pls find the unit tests log in \target\logs\quality-automation.log